wyliedavid1984/reactPortfolio/README.md

 #### React Bootstrap

 I mainly used this for my navigation.
+To setup predefined tags, and for the styling of the tags as well.

 ## HTML